Paulie Gualtieri: Season 1

 In the first season, Paulie is a vital member of Tony's crew.
 He executes a Colombian drug dealer and steals a large quantity of drugs and cash from his hotel room.
 Other tasks he performs are recovering a stolen car (with Salvatore "Big Pussy" Bonpensiero), torturing a hotel co-owner so the crew can own 25% of the business, and extorting Meadow's soccer coach by giving him an unwanted free TV.
 When suspicions that Big Pussy is an informant first surface, Paulie volunteers to investigate (and kill him if necessary).
 His method of taking Big Pussy to a bath house and trying to get him to undress for a steambath lacks subtlety and drives Big Pussy into hiding.
-In Tony's brief and bloody war with Corrado "Junior" Soprano's crew, following Junior's attempt on Tony's life, Paulie and Christopher are assigned the hit on Junior's consigliere Mikey Palmice, gunning him down as he takes his morning jog.
+In Tony's brief and bloody war with Corrado "Junior" Soprano's crew, following Junior's attempt on Tony's life, Paulie and Christopher are assigned the hit on Mikey Palmice, Junior's trusted right-hand man whom they gun down as he takes his morning jog.

 Season 2

 With Tony now the family's street boss, while Junior remains boss only in name, Paulie is promoted to capo of Tony's old crew.
-This means that Big Pussy, Christopher, and Furio Giunta amongst others, report to him.
+This means that Big Pussy, Christopher, and (eventually) Furio Giunta, amongst others, report to him.
 To help set up the crew's stolen car distribution operation, Paulie travels with Tony and Chris to Italy.
 Paulie also helps run the "executive game," a high-stakes poker game.
 In the episode "From Where to Eternity", Christopher is in the hospital recovering from an assassination attempt by Matthew Bevilaqua and Sean Gismonte.
 Chris becomes clinically dead for a few minutes after his heart stops.
 While in his comatose state, he has a morphine-induced dream in which he visits Hell and sees his deceased father "Dickie" Moltisanti, his deceased former best friend Brendan Filone and Mikey Palmice, who had slain Brendan and who was in turn murdered by Paulie and Chris.
 Chris informs Tony and Paulie that Mikey had a message for them: "Three o'clock".

 Paulie subsequently begins to have nightmares of being dragged to Hell.
 At the recommendation of his mistress, Paulie goes to see a medium in Nyack, New York.
 Much to Paulie's chagrin, the authenticity of the medium seems to be confirmed when he apparently begins communicating with people that Paulie has killed, with Mikey apparently giving details of his murder.
 Paulie remains unsettled and paranoid, as he also feels he is being haunted by Palmice and others he had murdered throughout his criminal life.
 However, a skeptical Tony informs him that it means nothing.
 Later in the season, when it is confirmed that Big Pussy was an informant for the FBI, Paulie accompanies Tony and Silvio Dante on their trip out on a boat to execute Big Pussy.
 Right before the execution is carried out, Paulie tells Big Pussy "you were like a brother to me," at which point Tony adds, "to all of us."